 Why are nuts and seeds anti-inflammatory?

-Nuts (and many seeds as well) are jam-packed with phytochemicals and flavonoids a.k.a. really healthy naturally-occurring beneficial chemical compounds.
-These compounds act as antioxidants and are associated with reducing inflammation, being anti-viral, and limit the growth of problematic cells.
+Nuts (and many seeds as well) are jam-packed with phytochemicals and flavonoids a.k.a. super healthy, naturally-occurring, beneficial chemical compounds.
+These compounds act as antioxidants and can reduce inflammation, serve as anti-virals, and limit the growth of problematic cells.

-Sprouting a food improves digestibility and often enhances the nutrient profile by essentially encouraging the nut or seed to slightly open up and be more easily broken down to serve as nutrition for the sprout as if it were sprouting in soil.
-When sprouting nuts or seeds they’re soaked for such a short time that the teeny-tiny sprouts are rarely if every not even noticeable from the human eye through your stomach and the gastrointestinal system will thank you as it can more easily break them down.
+This process improves digestibility and often enhances the nutrient profile.
+Soaking and sprouting also encourages the nut or seed to open up and become more easily broken down to serve as nutrition for the sprout as if it were sprouting in soil.
+When sprouting nuts or seeds, they’re soaked for such a short time that the teeny-tiny sprouts are rarely even noticeable.
+In regards to digestion, your stomach/gastrointestinal system will thank you as it can more easily break them down.

-If you’re worried about your saturated fat intake, high protein nuts and seeds are laden with healthy fats such as omegas 3 and 6.
+If you’re worried about saturated fat intake, high protein nuts and seeds are laden with healthy fats such as omegas 3 and 6.
 There are small amounts of saturated fats in some nuts, but they are still regarded as one of the most nutritious snack foods.
 (Plant based sat-fat is different than animal!)

 Nuts are also rich in several vitamins and minerals such as: